sebastian-lapuschkin/explaining-deep-clinical-gait-classification/README.md

 ```
 @article{horst2019understanding,
   title={On the Understanding and Interpretation of Machine Learning Predictions in Clinical Gait Analysis Using Explainable Artificial Intelligence},
-  author={Horst, Fabian and
+  author  = {Horst, Fabian and
              Slijepcevic, Djordje and
              Lapuschkin, Sebastian and
              Raberger, Anna-Maria and
              Zeppelzauer, Matthias and
              Samek, Wojciech and
              Breiteneder, Christian and
-          Sch{\"o}llhorn, Wolfgang I
+             Sch{\"o}llhorn, Wolfgang I and
-          and Horsak, Brian},
+             Horsak, Brian},
-  journal={arXiv preprint arXiv:1912.07737},
+  journal = {arXiv preprint arXiv:1912.07737},
-  year={2019}
+  year    = {2019}
 }
 ```